menu

 Should you cut away the knot or tangle?

 If your cat's knots or tangles are impossible to brush, you'll have to cut them out.
-Don't worry, if you do it properly and carefully you can do it yourself at home, although if you're a little afraid to do so you can go to a professional cat groomer.
+If you do it properly and carefully you can do it yourself at home, although if you're a little afraid to do so you can go to a professional cat groomer.

 You will need: